-The company’s main activities must be in trading (eg providing goods or services) rather than non-trading activities like investment.
+The company’s main activities must be in trading, for example providing goods or services, rather than non-trading activities like investment.

 Working out the relief

-You don’t pay Capital Gains Tax on any assets you give away.
+You do not pay Capital Gains Tax on any assets you give away.

 You might need to pay tax if you:

 - sell an asset for less than it’s worth to help the buyer

 - make a gain on what you paid for it